Insurance salvage car

-You should also be aware that many of the insurance policies that are offered for salvage cars would not offer you much in the way of coverage.
-You can almost be assured that comprehensive collision insurance will not be provided.
+You should also be aware that many of the insurance policies offering for salvage cars would not offer you much in the way of coverage.
+You can almost be assure that provision of comprehensive collision insurance may not happen.

-In the end, deciding to either keep a salvage car, or to purchase one outright, is best taken on a case by case basis.
-Everyone has a different reason for wanting such a car, so whatever that reason might be, just be aware that obtaining insurance for the vehicle might be a bit tricky and require some research on your part.
+In the end, deciding to either keep a salvage car or purchase one outright.
+It is best to take it on a case-by-case basis.
+Everyone has a different reason for wanting such a car.
+So whatever that reason might be, just be aware that obtaining insurance for the vehicle might be a bit tricky.
+And require some research on your part.